deeplearning4j/deeplearning4j/examples.md

 ## object recognition

-Object recognition is the ability to identify arbitrary objects in text such as balls, animals, or even faces.
+Object recognition is an algorithm's ability to identify arbitrary objects - such as balls, animals, or even faces - within larger images.
 This is typically used in engineering applications to identify shapes for modeling purposes.
-This is also used by social networks for tagging of photos.
+It's also used by social networks for photo tagging.
+Facebook's Deep Face is a good example of a deep-learning application in this realm.

-Here's one example of faces clustered by a neural net:
+Here's an example of faces clustered by a neural net:

 ![Alt text](../img/faces_tsne.jpg)

 ## speech to text

-A deep network is capable of understanding audio signals with the right data transforms.
-This can be used in identifying individual snippets of sound in audio files.
+With the proper data transforms, a deep network is capable of understanding audio signals.
+This can be used to identify snippets of sound in larger audio files.